ECCTA: Reforms to Companies House

 • a requirement for all companies to supply a registered email address:

-• companies formed after 4 March 2024 will be required to give their registered email address upon incorporation
+• companies formed after 4 March 2024 are required to give their registered email address upon incorporation

-• existing companies must supply a registered email address along with any confirmation statement filed with a date from 4 March 2024 onwards
+• existing companies must supply a registered email address along with any confirmation statement filed dated after 4 March 2024

 • a requirement for subscribers to confirm that they are forming a company for a lawful purpose upon its incorporation and that a statement be included on each subsequent confirmation statement that the intended future purposes of the company remain lawful.
-Existing companies will need to make this statement in any confirmation statement with a date from 4 March 2024 onwards
+Existing companies will need to make this statement in any confirmation statement dated after 4 March 2024

 • making annotations on the register to let users know about potential issues with the information that has been supplied to Companies House